achigarev/advanced-git/README.md

 # advanced-git

-Let's test advanced git technics - FEAT-3 change
+Let's test advanced git technics - new FEAT-4 change

-Some other develop branch commit - FEAT-3 change
+Some other develop branch commit - new FEAT-4 change